Executive Summary and Forward

 These insights add depth and breadth to the data and help position the numbers in the context of not just corporate America but our society as a whole.

-We have again included brief biographical profiles of all the women CEOs in the Fortune 500, the Fortune 1000, the S&P 500, the Russell 3000, in private companies with revenues over $1 billion and of women entrepreneurs with revenues over $500 million.
-These biographical sketches are both informational and inspirational.
+We have included brief biographical profiles of all the women CEOs in the Fortune 500, the S&P 500, the Russell 3000, in private companies with revenues over $1 billion .

-They underscore the diverse paths these women took to the C-Suite, the plethora of skills and competencies they bring to their roles, and the passion for their companies, their customers and their shareholders that continually motivates them to practice at the top of their games.
+These profiles underscore the diverse paths these women took to the C-Suite, the skills and competencies they bring to their roles, and the passion for their companies, their customers and their shareholders that continually motivates them to practice at the top of their games.

 - Change must start at the top.
-CEOs and boards must make it clear that diversity and inclusion are a necessity, not a nicety.
-They must do it with both their words and their actions, and most importantly recognize that there is gender talent with P&L leadership.
-They must prioritize gender diversity in their succession planning and in their hiring and promotion practices.
-Additionally, they should look to using search firms that include talented and diverse candidates for C-Suite positions.
-It is proven to be an effective strategy.
+CEOs and boards must make it clear that diversity and inclusion are a necessity.
+They must do it with both their words and their actions, and most importantly recognize that gender diversity is a critical component of succession planning, hiring and promoting.
+Additionally, they should look to engage search firms that include talented and diverse candidates for C-Suite positions.

 - Mentors and sponsors matter.
 Women remain at a distinct disadvantage when it comes to mentors, networks, and sponsors.
-This career-stalling problem needs to be attacked on a number of fronts.
-Women themselves must be more intentional about finding them.
+The lack of mentorship and sponsorship for women must be addressed both through individual career plans and intentional company behaviors. .
 Organizations must provide both formal and informal avenues for women to create mentor, networking, and sponsor relationships.
-Corporate leaders, both male and female, must step up and serve as mentors and sponsors to early and mid-career women.
+Corporate leaders, both male and female, must step up and serve as mentors and sponsors to women in early and mid-career positions..

 A Call to Action